Theta divisors and permutohedra: Topology of theta divisors and combinatorics of permutohedra

+It can also be described as the Newton polytope of the Vandermonde polynomial $\prod_{1\leq i<j\leq n}(x_i-x_j).$ For $n=2$ we have hexagon, for $n=3$ - the truncated octahedron shown on Fig. 1.

+Its combinatorics is well-studied, see e.g. \cite{GKZ, Post, Ziegler} and references therein.
 In particular, it is known that the number $f_{n-k}(\Pi^n)$ of faces of dimension $n-k$ (or, codimension $k$) can be given as \beq{st} f_{n-k}(\Pi^n)=(k+1)! \, S(n+1,k+1), \eeq where $S(n,k)$ are the {\it Stirling numbers of second kind} \cite{Stanley}.
 These numbers can be computed recursively:

 with $S(0,0)=1$ and $S(n,0)=S(0,n)=0$ for $n>0.$

 Consider the corresponding {\it $f$-polynomial} of permutohedron $\Pi^n$ \beq{fpol} f_{\Pi^n}(s,t):=\sum_{k=0}^n f_{n-k}(\Pi^n)s^{n-k}t^k, \eeq where $f_{n-k}(\Pi^n)$ is the number of faces of $\Pi^n$ of dimension $n-k$: